 - Average realized prices of iron ore: Market conditions for iron ore are currently characterized by weak demand conditions and an oversupply situation.
 This has resulted in plummeting iron ore prices over the last year or so.
-We expect iron ore prices to fall till 2016, before recovering gradually over the rest of the forecast period.
-However, if demand and prices recover earlier and more robustly than expected, driven by supply cutbacks and recovery in demand, this would represent an upside of around 8% to our price estimate.
+We expect iron ore prices to fall until 2016, before recovering gradually over the rest of the forecast period.
+However, if prices recover earlier and more robustly than expected, driven by supply cutbacks and recovery in demand, this would represent an upside of around 5% to our price estimate.

 Rio Tinto Group is a diversified mining and resources group, headquartered in London and Melbourne.
 The company has operations across six continents, but mainly focuses its operations in Australia and Canada.
 The company has a number of subsidiaries, each focusing on one of the 14 different product types in the company's portfolio.
 The company has a principal focus on mining of primary ore for metals.
 It also owns a number of large high capacity smelting facilities for aluminum and refining facilities for copper & gold.
 China's Chinalco owns 9.3% of Rio Tinto.

 The company's Iron Ore division is the most valuable division for the following reasons:

-The iron ore segment accounts for approximately 33-38% of the company's revenues.
-Moreover it is expected to remain in this range for the next few years.
+The iron ore segment accounts for approximately 45% of the company's revenues.
+Moreover, it is expected to remain in this range for the next few years.
 More than 60% of the company's profits come from the Iron Ore division.
 Although this number may decline over the next four years, the division will still contribute a majority of the company's profits.
 The company has long-term contracts with iron and steel manufacturers worldwide, safeguarding its production and mining activities.

 Weakness in demand for iron ore